A no-nonsense guide for product teams. Read time is 6m.

 Job stories aren’t perfect (see later) as they are light on detail and can’t necessarily be given to agile team to build as they are.

-One of the best parts of JTBD is the with interview.
-Or understanding how to get users to switch from a competitor to your product.
+One of the best parts of JTBD is the four forces understanding how to get users to switch from a competitor to your product.

 The Push of the Current